nshntarora/orbitgraphql/test_api/README.md

 # Test API Servers

-This directory contains GraphQL servers which are used for the test suite of graphql_cache
+This directory contains GraphQL servers which are used for the test suite of orbitgraphql